-Based on my job experience I’ve chosen cultural linguistics of Great Britain and the USA as my field of study.
-I am certain that profound knowledge about the culture of a country and understanding of the processes connected both with culture and language will open up countless career prospects for me.
-After graduating I want to have the knowledge of how language and culture can help people to understand each other and I want to learn how we as translators can help to minimize misunderstanding between people of different cultural backgrounds.
+Based on my job experience, I’ve chosen Cultural Linguistics of Great Britain and the USA as my field of study.
+I am certain that profound knowledge of the culture of a country and understanding of the processes connected both with culture and language will open up countless job opportunities for me.
+After graduating, I want to have the knowledge of how language and culture can help people understand each other.
+Moreover, I want to learn how we as translators can help reduce misunderstandings between people of different cultural backgrounds.
 I want to be able to convey the message of any English-speaking author from Great Britain or the USA as precisely as possible.

-I believe that studying cultural linguistics in SPBU will give me the foundation which I can use to base my future career on.
-I aspire to work as a translator in one of the biggest companies in central Russia and then use my knowledge and my experience to found my own company that will focus on translations of small independent publishers because they are often overlooked by big firms.
-I am certain that thanks to competence and knowledge that I would acquire during my studies in SPBU I will be able to reach this goal.
+I believe that studying cultural linguistics at XXX will give me the foundation which I could use to build my future career.
+I aspire to work as a translator in one of the biggest companies in central Russia and then use my knowledge and experience to start my own business that will focus on translations of small independent publishers because they are often overlooked by big firms.
+I am certain that thanks to the skills and knowledge that I would acquire during my studies at XXX I will be able to reach this goal.